 - Cause blood vessels to dilate, like nitrates

 Hawthorn may also decrease the effect of drugs that cause blood vessels to contract.
 It may affect drugs and foods that lower cholesterol.
-And taking hawthorn with blood-thinning drugs or herbs may raise the risk of bleeding.

 Tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with any medications.